ankitects/anki-manual/src/searching.md

 Requires Anki(Mobile) 23.10+, or AnkiDroid 2.17+.

 `card:forward`\
-searches for cards with card type named "Forward".
+finds cards created by a card type named "Forward".

 `card:1`\
 searches for cards by card type number, e.g. to find the second cloze